PDF Security Blog

 Before getting into the details, here is the conceptual distinction that matters most:

-- KYC/identity verification platforms (iDenfy, Onfido, IDWise, Jumio, Ondato) answer: "Does this document look like a valid identity document, and does this person match it?"
+• KYC/identity proofing platforms (iDenfy, Onfido, IDWise, Jumio, Ondato) answer: "Does this document look like a valid identity document, and does this person match it?"

 These are related questions, but they are not the same question.
 The first requires human judgment.
 The second requires template and biometric analysis.
 The third requires metadata inspection.
 None of the three tools is interchangeable with the others — and understanding this clearly is what makes the comparison actionable.